What to Do If You Are Served with a Subpoena in California

 Failing to comply with a subpoena can result in:

-• Court fines or penalties.
+• Court fines or penalties

-• A contempt of court charge, which may lead to jail time.
+• A contempt of court charge, which may lead to jail time

-• A default ruling against you in civil cases.
+• A default ruling against you in civil cases

 Being served with a subpoena requires a timely and careful response.
 Whether you need to testify, provide documents, or challenge the subpoena, understanding your legal rights is essential.
 If you have received a subpoena and need legal guidance, Law Advocate Group, LLP can help.
-Contact us today for expert legal representation.

 Skip to content